 - Possess an earned baccalaureate degree (or its equivalent) by the beginning assignment date.
 (Unless otherwise specified, this date is August 16th each year for all assistants hired to start during the fall semester.)
-A final undergraduate transcript documenting the official posting of the baccalaureate degree or, in the case of international students, attested and sealed degree certification documents must be submitted to the UIS Office of Admissions prior to an assistantship contract being issued. - ♦ Satisfy the selection criteria for assistants established by the graduate program or unit. - ◆ Be admitted to graduate study, enrolled in a UIS graduate degree program, and, for appointment, be in good academic standing at UIS, maintaining a cumulative graduate grade point average of no less than 3.00 with no incomplete grades assigned (except for thesis or master's project courses). - ♦ Have at least two full-time semesters of course work remaining (16 hours). - ♦ Have no more than four (4) prerequisite courses that still need to be completed.
+A final undergraduate transcript documenting the official posting of the baccalaureate degree or, in the case of international students, attested and sealed degree certification documents must be submitted to the UIS Office of Admissions prior to an assistantship contract being issued. - ♦ Satisfy the selection criteria for assistants established by the graduate program or unit. - ♦ Be admitted to graduate study, enrolled in a UIS graduate degree program, and, for appointment, be in good academic standing at UIS, maintaining a cumulative graduate grade point average of no less than 3.00 with no incomplete grades assigned (except for thesis or master's project courses). - ◆ Have at least two full-time semesters of course work remaining (16 hours). - ◆ Have no more than four (4) prerequisite courses that still need to be completed. - ◆ First-year graduate students who have earned no graduate-level credit, but have been admitted to a graduate degree program must have a minimum, cumulative undergraduate grade point average of at least 2.50.
+Students who have earned graduate-level credit before applying to UIS must have a minimum, cumulative GPA of 3.00 for those graduate courses.

-- First-year graduate students who have earned no graduate-level credit, but have been admitted to a graduate degree program must have a minimum, cumulative undergraduate grade point average of at least 2.50. - ◆ International students must have F-1 visas and valid Social Security numbers on file with the university before the letter of appointment can be processed.
+◆ International students must have F-1 visas and valid Social Security numbers on file with the university before the letter of appointment can be processed.
 (F-1 visas are not required for students who are Canadian citizens.)